 - 4 hours of lecture time for day 5

 Grant writing techniques and processes are in a transitional stage.
 Grant Writers need to stay on top of the latest trends that include more online grant applications, requirements for better-designed evaluations and new social policies that determine grant opportunities.
 Participants that have completed our Grant Writing Certificate Program will have increased his/her chances of winning competitive grants through a better understanding of the entire grant process.
-A laptop computer is required for 3 days of the program and familiarity with the personal computer environment is highly recommended as a prerequisite for this program.
+A computer is required for 3 days of the program and familiarity with the personal computer environment is highly recommended as a prerequisite for this program.

 About the Instructor: